 The primary endpoint will be ventilator free days.
 All analyses will be intent to treat.
-A threeway analysis of variance will be used with factors shown in Table 1.
+A three-way analysis of variance will be used with factors shown in Table 1.
 The primary model will be a main effects model.
-A secondary analysis will test for the significance of two-way interactions between Omega and time of feeding.
-The primary comparisons will be the main effects for feeding and nutriceuticals.
-That is, we separately test whether Omega-3 Fatty Acid, Gammalinolenic acid (GLA), and anti-oxidant supplementation leads to an improvement in ventilator free days as compared to placebo and whether initial trophic feeding followed by full-calorie enteral feeding is different than initial advancement to full-calorie enteral feeding.
+The primary comparisons will be whether initial trophic feeding followed by full-calorie enteral feeding is different than initial advancement to full-calorie enteral feeding.